 The Serbian government accepted all points of the Austro-Hungarian ultimatum of 23 July, except for allowing Austro-Hungarian police to operate in Serbia.
 In response to Serbian appeals, Russia attempted to mediate but Austria-Hungary refused to compromise on the ultimatum or extend its 48-hour deadline.

-The Austro-Hungarian Empire declares war on the Kingdom of Serbia, in response to Serbia's rejection of Austria-Hungary's July Ultimatum.
-In the following days, Russia, Germany, France, and Britain will enter the conflict, resulting in the First World War.
+The Austro-Hungarian Empire declared war on the Kingdom of Serbia, in response to Serbia’s rejection of Austria-Hungary’s July Ultimatum.
+In the following days, Russia, Germany, France, and Britain all entered the conflict, resulting in the First World War.

 In response to German mobilization and the German declaration of war on Russia, the French government ordered general mobilization.

 4 Aug 1914 British entry into World War I▲

 In response to the German invasion of Belgium—whose neutrality was safeguarded by the 1839 Treaty of London—the United Kingdom declared war on Germany, bringing the British Empire into World War I.

 On 2 August 1914, Germany occupied Luxembourg and sent an ultimatum to Belgium, demanding passage through the country.
 When Belgium refused, Germany declared war on France on 3 August and on Belgium the following day.
 German troops immediately crossed the border, launching an offensive against the Belgian city of Liège.